MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     The URL should be similar to: `https://github.com/YOUR-USERNAME/ContosoDashboard.git`

-1. Open a terminal window, and then navigate to the location where you want to clone the project:
+1. Open a terminal window in your development environment, and then navigate to the location where you want to create the local clone of the repository.

     For example: